Skip to main content

 If you see cheating or are asked to participate in cheating, you have the following options:

-• Just say "NO"!
+• Just say no!
 Sometimes saying no to a peer is difficult, but saying no will help your friend in the long-term.
-Redirect your friends to ethical alternatives
+Redirect your friends to ethical alternatives.

-• Tell your TA or Instructor what you've seen/observed.
+• Tell your TA or instructor what youve seen/ observed.

 • Call the toll-free, independent Whistleblower Hotline, (877) 319-0265.